ltiao/ltiao.github.io.nikola/posts/creating-custom-unix-fortunes.rst

     -- Zig Ziglar

-I have a collection of favorite quotes scattered across various places -- Evernote, Goodreads, Reddit Saves, Kindle Annotations, etc. Usually, when I add something to that collection, it's likely the last I'll ever see of it.
+I have a collection of favorite quotes scattered between various places - Evernote, Goodreads, Reddit Saves, Kindle Annotations, etc. Usually, when I add something to that collection, it's probably the last I'll ever see of it.
-Recently, I had the idea of incorporating the review and curation of the collection as part of my `GTD Weekly Review`_ (or perhaps more appropriately, a `"Bigger Picture" Review`_ of some sort).
-In addition to this, I thought it would be beneficial to see some subset of epigrams from my collection on a day-to-day basis.
-This way, it ensures there is a nonzero (albeit low) probability of encountering everything in my collection.
+Recently, I had the idea of incorporating the review and curation of the collection as part of my `GTD Weekly Review`_ (or perhaps more appropriately, some kind of `"Bigger Picture" Review`_).
+In addition to this, I thought it would be beneficial to see some subset of epigrams from my collection on a day-to-day basis, ensuring there is a nonzero (albeit low) probability of eventually encountering everything in my collection.

 Getting Started
 ---------------

-First note that I obtained ``fortune`` with Homebrew:
+First, I installed ``fortune`` with Homebrew:

 ..  code:: console